 “I just wish I had made the cut, but the closest I think I ever got was five shots in both Masters.
 That was disappointing.
 It could’ve been great that year (1992), having shot 72 in the first round, and having led, it would’ve been wonderful to have made the cut.”

-But the Masters, despite its notable amateur tradition – the tournament was established by the famous Bobby Jones and consequently offers invitations to the winners of most of the eminent amateur championships – can be a cruel place for the amateur.
+But the Masters, despite its notable amateur tradition – the tournament was established by the famous Bobby Jones and consequently offers invitations to the winners of most of the world’s eminent amateur championships – can be a cruel place for the corinthian.

 “I’ve done it twice and I wish I had done it at least once more, because you need two just to be able to work out how to do it, to fully engage with the whole experience.”